Swarovski, Hammer Made, and Abercrombie & Fitch Join Tenant Lineup at Twin Cities' Rosedale Center

 For commercial real estate professionals tracking retail absorption, these leases reflect a stabilizing suburban mall sector where experiential and specialty tenants are expanding.
 Throughout the Twin Cities metropolitan statistical area, regional centers like Rosedale are capturing consumer demand for localized, curated shopping outings rather than purely transactional online purchasing.

-Nationally, mall operators have leaned heavily into luxury, beauty, and dining to drive foot traffic and offset vacancies left by traditional apparel chains.
-By securing a luxury jewelry retailer like Swarovski alongside other fashion merchants, Rosedale Center is aligning its leasing strategy with this class-A mall recovery trend.
-Retailers are demonstrating a willingness to commit to long-term physical spaces in environments that offer more than just standard retail—they seek locations that serve as community and lifestyle hubs.
+Nationally, mall operators have leaned heavily into specialty retail, beauty, and dining to drive foot traffic and offset vacancies left by traditional apparel chains.
+By securing tenants like Swarovski, Hammer Made, and Abercrombie & Fitch, Rosedale Center is aligning its leasing strategy with this class-A mall recovery trend.

 In the broader context of the Minneapolis-St. Paul commercial real estate market, these new commitments represent positive net absorption for the retail sector.
 As e-commerce continues to pressure big-box formats, smaller, specialized footprints are becoming the preferred vehicle for brand expansion, positioning properties like Rosedale Center at the forefront of retail’s next chapter.